“Customers will never love a company until the employees love it first.” – Simon Sinek, Start With Why

 To unite AP’s 10-year anniversary with helping AP team members live a meaningful, fulfilling life, Bob selected 10 reoccurring themes from the life goals that were shared with him.

-He then made them come true.
+And then he made them come true.

 Quite a few AP team members listed a fitness challenge in their top five life goals (e.g. triathlon, marathon, etc.).
 As it happens, Bob’s been working with an excellent personal trainer and coach for quite some time.
 He decided to hire his coach to work one-on-one with the select group of team members who listed a fitness challenge as one of their life goals.
 The trainer will help them develop a customized program that will fit their specific needs and give them each personalized attention.